Designed to pay out part of your income if you are unable to work due to illness or accident.

 * Source: 'Statutory Sick Pay (SSP)' - gov.uk (18 May 2015)

-Did you know every year around 330,000 people move from work to receiving the State's main health related benefit?
-This benefit is called "Employment and Support Allowance" (ESA).
+Did you know that, in February 2022, there were over 1.7 million people claiming the State's main health related benefit?* This benefit is called "Employment and Support Allowance" (ESA).

 The average duration is 7 years.